gilesbowkett/flexverb/readme.md

 different forms, and that's just for beginner-level stuff like "the field was plowed by the farmers" and "this is the farmer's farm."

 Ancient Greek is even more complicated.
-I think some words can take a total of 17 different forms, maybe even more.
+I think some words have a total of 17 different *categories* of formal transformation.
 Also, the Romans made Latin a standardized language everywhere in their empire, while the independent Greek city-states each developed their own different, idiosyncratic dialect.
-So that's not really 17 forms per word; it's 17 forms per word, per dialect.
+So that's not really 17 categories of formal transformation per word; it's 17 categories of formal transformation per word, per dialect.
+The total number of forms a word can take in Ancient Greek is quite large.

 I've also oversimplified English.
 There are situations where you can shift around the position of the subject and the verb in an English